StevenXuf/Spectral_properties_of_kernels_of_CNN-GPs/README.md

 ```
 pip3 install notebook
 ```
-to install the notebook for both Mac and Linux systems if you did not install it yet.
+to install the notebook for both IOS and Linux systems if you did not install it yet.

 After you installed the environment, you also need to install related libraries including: `matplotlib`, `numpy`, `torch`, `torchvision` and `cnn_gp`.
 To install the libraries, please use:
 ```